apache/druid/docs/querying/sql-functions.md

 ## TIME_CEIL

 Rounds up a timestamp to a given ISO 8601 time period.
 Specify a timestamp, `origin`, to provide a reference time from which to start.
-If provided, `timezone`, should be a time zone name like `America/Los_Angeles` or an offset like `-08:00`.
+If provided, `timezone` should be a time zone name like `America/Los_Angeles` or an offset like `-08:00`.

 * **Syntax:** `TIME_CEIL(timestamp_expr, period[, origin[, timezone]])`
 * **Function type:** Scalar, date and time